Sitecore/sitecore-ios-sdk/README.md

 ### 2.1 Installing the Server Side Components
-##### 2.1.1 Installing the Sitecore Web API Service
+##### 2.1.1 Installing the Sitecore Item Web API Service
-Use the Sitecore Installation Wizard to install the Sitecore Web API service:
+Use the Sitecore Installation Wizard to install the Sitecore Item Web API service:

 1. Log in to the Sitecore Desktop.
 2. Click Sitecore, Development Tools, Installation Wizard.
 The wizard will guide you through the installation process.